jacobdensford/jacobdensford.com/fell/creating-a-character.md

 # Creating a Character

-You are a player character (or PC), an adventurer in a world full of magic and danger.
+You are a player character (or PC), a scoundrel or sellsword navigating a corrupted land.

 You have a **name**, a **style**, some **traits**, a **motivation**, a **flaw**, and a **bond**.
 You also have **attributes**, a **background**, some **skills**, a **feat**, and some **equipment**.
 You improve with **experience points**.